-TOTAL IN-CLASS TIME: 5 mods.
-CREDITS: 4 GROUP: 3.
-EACH STUDENT WILL: Develop and refine advanced throwing skills.
-Develop and refine hand building skills.
-Explore advanced glazing techniques.
-Explore glaze making.
-Introduction to local ceramic artists.
-PREREQUISITE: Pottery 2 with a B or higher.
-OPEN TO: 10-12
+- 1. Develop and refine advanced throwing skills.

+- 2. Develop and refine hand building skills.

+- 3. Explore advanced glazing techniques.

+- 4. Explore glaze making.

+- 5. Be introduced to local ceramic artists.

-TOTAL IN-CLASS TIME: 5 mods.
-CREDITS: 4 GROUP: 3.
-EACH STUDENT WILL: Introduction to alternative firing techniques.
-Ongoing investigation of the creative process as it relates to ceramics.
-Explore the sculptural capabilities of clay.
-Explore combination pieces which include multiple construction methods 5.
-Introduction to reclaiming clay.
-PREREQUISITE: Pottery 3 with a B or higher.
-OPEN TO: 10-12
+- 1. Be introduced to alternative firing techniques. - 2.
+Investigate the creative process as it relates to ceramics. - 3.
+Explore the sculptural capabilities of clay. - 4.
+Explore combination pieces which include multiple construction methods - 5.
+Be introduced to reclaiming clay.

-TOTAL IN-CLASS TIME: 5 mods.
-CREDITS: 4 GROUP: 3.
-EACH STUDENT WILL: Be introduced to mold making Use the clay extruder to create a functional work.
-Explore alternative wheel throwing techniques and methods Explore conceptual design in both sculptural and functional pottery PREREQUISITE: Pottery 4 with a B or higher.
-OPEN TO: 11-12
+1. Be introduced to mold making

+- 2. Use the clay extruder to create a functional work. - 3.
+Explore alternative wheel throwing techniques and methods - 4.
+Explore conceptual design in both sculptural and functional pottery